open-atmos/PySDM/paper/paper.md

   Monte-Carlo algorithm introduced in @Shima_et_al_2009 to represent the coagulation of droplets in modelling frameworks such as Large-Eddy Simulations (LES) of atmospheric flows.
+Recent efforts have culminated in a second release, which includes a variety of new processes for both liquid and ice-phase particles, performance enhancements such as adaptive time-stepping, as well as a broadened suite of examples which demonstrate, test, and motivate the use of the SDM for cloud modeling research.

+# Background and Statement of Need
 The key motivation behind development of `PySDM` has been to offer the community an approachable readily reusable software for users and developers who wish to contribute to the scientific progress of particle-based methods for simulating atmospheric clouds.